 Tiresias PCFont Z, Prima Sans and Prima Sans Monospace are BitStream fonts.

-Arial, Lucida Console, Trebuchet MS and Verdana are Microsoft fonts that come with their operating systems or Office 97.
+Arial, Lucida Console, Trebuchet MS and Verdana are Microsoft fonts that come bundled with various with their operating systems and word processors.

 Much of the text may look fine, but it depends on the font you are using which glyphs will look identical or almost identical.
 It is often easy to tell the letters apart when you see examples side by side, but it becomes much harder when you see them in isolation.
 Lucida Console is pretty good except for wW.